 The good news is that many cruises depart on the weekend when traffic should be lighter.
 That means traffic is normally not too bad for many cruise passengers.
 If you are flying in the day of your cruise, we’d suggest a flight that arrives at least two hours before your embarkation time to give you plenty of leeway to make it to the port on time.

-With cruising and tourism being such big business in the region, there are plenty of options to get you from the Fort Lauderdale airport to the Miami cruise terminal.
-We detail each below, but this should give you an idea of their estimated prices:
+With cruising and tourism being such big business in the region, there are plenty of ways for you to get you from the Fort Lauderdale airport to the Miami cruise terminal.
+We goin into details of each below, but this table should give you an idea of their estimated prices:

 If you are traveling with two or more people, then using a rideshare service like Uber or Lyft is usually your best option on getting from the Fort Lauderdale airport to Miami.
 These services offer pickup at the airport in designated pickup areas located between terminals and provide service directly to the Port of Miami (or anywhere else in the area you want to go, such as hotels).